lindbrook/cholera/README.md

 install.packages("cholera")
 ```

-To install the current/development version of 'cholera' from GitHub:
+To install the development version of 'cholera' from GitHub:

 ``` r
 # Note that you may need to install the 'devtools' package: